samthor/headless-test/README.md

 Don't use this for integration tests.
 You should be running Mocha locally for that, and having it start Puppeteer to click on things.

+## Dependencies

+This package have a few direct dependencies, although they have a large number of transitive dependencies:

+* `mocha` is the default test driver
+* `chai` provides an assertion library to your tests
+* `puppeteer` includes headless Chromium

+Included for the CLI only:

+* `dhost` provides a never-caching static web server for files
+* `mri` parses command-line arguments
+* `chalk` to make things pretty, because it's included by transitive deps anyway ¯‍\‍_‍(‍ツ‍)‍_‍/‍¯